syncfusion-content/windowsforms-docs/WindowsForms/Docking-Manager/Tabbed-Window.md

 ---
 layout: post
-title: Tabbed-Window | WindowsForms | Syncfusion
+title: Tabbed Window in Windows Forms Docking Manager control | Syncfusion
-description: This section explains the TabbedWindow functionality in DockingManager
+description: Learn about Tabbed Window support in Syncfusion Windows Forms Docking Manager control and more details.
 platform: WindowsForms
 control: DockingManager
 documentation: ug
 ---

-# Tabbed window
+# Tabbed Window in Windows Forms Docking Manager

 Allows end users to group dock or float windows in tabs.
 Dock hints let you dock a window over or beside an already docked window.
 The appearance of tabs and panels in a group of dock or float windows can be fully customized.